Rmorbey/Rmorbey/README.md

 <p>📫 Reach me through either email or phone (all can be provided). <br> 👆 Alternatively, make a pull request on one of my repositories to get in touch.</p>

 <p>🧠 My interests consist of an array of board, video and table-top games, as well as bouldering and table tennis.
-I also like to read sci-fy and fantasy novels, I'm eagrly awaiting Patrick Rothfuss' highly anticipated "The Doors of stone." as well as Pierce Brown's final book in the Red Rising Saga "Lightbringer". </p>
+I also like to read sci-fy and fantasy novels, I'm eagrly awaiting Patrick Rothfuss' highly anticipated "The Doors of Stone." as well as Pierce Brown's final book in the Red Rising Saga "Lightbringer". </p>

 #### Languages and Tools: